-When adopting a kitten, it’s a good idea to ask about his or her current eating habits.
-You can continue to either feed your kitten the same diet or gradually introduce your preferred food over several days, mixing a little more of the new food in with the old food each time.
+When adopting a kitten, it’s a good idea to ask about their current eating habits.
+To avoid the potential for intestinal issues, you can either continue to feed your kitten the same diet or gradually introduce your preferred food over several days.
+Mix a little more of the new food in with the old food each time.
 This will allow your kitten’s sensitive stomach to slowly adapt to the new food.

-Moving to a new home, getting new housemates (animal or human), and other environmental factors can cause diarrhea in kittens.
+Moving to a new home, getting new housemates (animal or human) and other environmental factors can cause diarrhea in kittens.

 Since diarrhea itself is a symptom rather than a disease, it can be difficult to determine whether your pet’s condition is serious or temporary.